rdfostrich/article-jws2018-ostrich/content/evaluation.md

 </figcaption>
 </figure>

+{:.todo}
-{:.todo} Update final OSTRICH ingestion time for BEAR-B-hourly
+Update final OSTRICH ingestion time for BEAR-B-hourly

-[](#results-ostrich-compressability) shows the compressability of OSTRICH datasets, which shows that datasets with more versions are more prone to space savings using compression techniques like gzip.
+[](#results-ostrich-compressability) shows the compressability of OSTRICH datasets, which indicates that datasets with more versions are more prone to space savings using compression techniques like gzip.

 <figure id="results-ostrich-compressability" class="table" markdown="1">